Categories

 When a man tells a woman that he’s seen her meeting with a criminal suspect, she replies: “Oh, no, sir.
 You may have seen someone who looks like me, but I am a stranger in this part of the country.”

-In the usage you’re asking about, the two expressions are used figuratively for a racial, ethnic, sexual, or other group, not an individual who looks like someone else.
+In the usage you’re asking about, the two expressions are used figuratively for a racial, ethnic, sexual, or other group, not literally for an individual who looks like someone else.

 The usage is an illustration of synecdoche, a figure of speech in which a part stands for the whole, as in “the American woman” standing for all American women.